offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    Call it limb neighbour algorithm, similar to the limb length algorithm.

- * `{bm} trimmed distance matrix` - An additive distance matrix where a leaf has been removed.
+ * `{bm} trimmed distance matrix/(trimmed distance matrix|trimmed distance matrices)/i` - An additive distance matrix where a leaf has been removed.

    For example, given the following tree and accompanying distance matrix...